What we know about U.S. probes of Russian meddling in 2016 election

 Was Comey's firing related to the FBI's Russia probe?

-Comey found it "very concerning" that Trump would ask him to drop the agency's probe of Flynn and declined to state publicly that Trump himself was not under investigation, in part because it would create a "duty to correct" if that changed, according to the testimony.
+Comey said he found it concerning that Trump would ask him to drop the agency's probe of Flynn and declined to state publicly that Trump himself was not under investigation, in part because it would create a "duty to correct" if that changed.

-"I need loyalty, I expect loyalty," Trump told Comey at a January 27 dinner, according to the testimony.
+"I need loyalty, I expect loyalty," Trump told Comey at a Jan.
+27 dinner, according to Comey.

 Has there been any fallout for Trump associates over contacts with Russia before, during or after the election campaign?